ForNeVeR/BetterFuck/README.md

 About the language
 ==================
 BetterFuck runtime machine is simple collection of memory cells.
-Every cell is of CLR type System.Char and therefore can store values from 0 to 65535.
+Every cell is of CLR type System.Int16 and therefore can store values from 0 to 65535.
 Every value can be interpreted as ordinary character and be printed to Unicode-aware output stream.